 So it is quite obvious that the TX-3 performs better than the Arctic Silver.
 It performed better both at idle and on load.
-Like I said, I used Arctic Silver for a few years and thought it was amazing.
+As I said, I used Arctic Silver for a few years and thought it was amazing.
 But after using the TX-3, I was just amazed at the difference in temperatures.
-There is a newer version of Arctic Silver called Arctic Silver 5 but I don't know how much better that would perform against the TX-3.
+There is a newer version of Arctic Silver called Arctic Silver 5 but I don’t know how much better that would perform against the TX-3.
 I guess I will just have to try it out to find out (more on that later).

 I had some trouble applying this TX-3 thermal grease on my CPU at first but I got the hang of it when doing it the second time.
-It is also very easy to clean off unlike the Arctic Silver grease that I used before.
+It is also very easy to clean off, unlike the Arctic Silver grease that I used before.
 Arctic Silver grease is very hard to wipe off and it gets all over your hands and sometimes on the processor itself (the pins of the processor).
-I got great results with even the stock fan and heatsink for the AMD Athlon 64 FX-60 processor.
-The TX-3 costs about $5.99 after mail-in rebate at newegg.com.
+I got great results with even the stock fan and heat-sink for the AMD Athlon 64 FX-60 processor.
+The TX-3 costs about $5.99 after a mail-in rebate at newegg.com.